djdebonis/jeep_subaru/README.md

 ### Project Context

-During my first college statistics class, I decided to look at used-car sale values between two cars that still flood the streets of Denver: a Jeep Liberty, and a Subaru Outback.
+During my first college statistics course, I decided to look at used-car sale values between two cars that still flood the streets of Denver: a Jeep Liberty, and a Subaru Outback.
 I originally wanted to look at earlier models (2002-2007), because those are actually a lot more common, but the website I used for the data collection (cargurus.com) didn't sell cars that old.
 So, I settled for the 2008s.

 The initial project was a simple analysis of the means and standard deviations for used sales prices between the two cars.
 However, I decided to keep track of other information such as mileage because I thought it would be interesting to explore the correlations between milage and asking price.
 In the end I calculated some basic descriptive statistics (means, stds, etc.), ran a t-test or two, and put it on a poster to present for the class.